kris2026uk/LIS624/Cataloging.md

 Save and exit

-Next we needto create another PHP file, similar to what we did with our OPAC, but this form will add information into our OPAC.
+3. Third, 3e need to create another PHP file, similar to what we did with our OPAC, but this form will add information into our OPAC, rather than pull it out.

-sudo edit index.html
+**sudo edit index.html**

 >
 <!DOCTYPE html>